vheesen/Spinnaker/README.md

 Papers that use the code:
 - Heesen et al. 2018a, MNRAS, 474, 5049.
 Application to a radio galaxy.
 Extension to a quasi-1D model with varying radius and velocity, including adiabatic losses.
-- Heesen et al. 2018b, MNRAS accepted.
+- Heesen et al. 2018b, MNRAS accepted, arXiv e-print 1801.05211.
 Application to 12 late-type edge-on galaxies.
-- Heesen et al. 2018c, MNRAS submitted.
+- Heesen et al. 2018c, MNRAS accepted, arXiv e-print 1802.01463.
 Application to IC 10, a nearby starburst dwarf irregular galaxy.
 - Schmidt et al. 2018, in prep.
 Application to CHANG-ES galaxies NGC 891 and 4565.

 ============